SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/03-JWT.md

 // eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJuYW1lIjoiR2FycnkiLCJhZ2UiOjI3LCJpYXQiOjE2MDk4ODc5NzMsImV4cCI6MTYxMDA2MDc3M30.AIuFu04O39uokaGwfxy7iWzjr9vnsI00gqxXJ-peT8Y
 ```

-The `sign` method accepts the payload, along with the key, and an **options** object.
+The `sign` method accepts the payload, along with the key and an **options** object.

 This object can contain multiple properties, including:

 - `algorithm` - the default value is `HS256`
-- `expiresIn` - can be equal to a number in seconds (like 120, for 2 minutes), or a timespan string - '10 h', '5 days', '10d'
+- `expiresIn` - can be a number in seconds (like 120, for 2 minutes) or a timespan string - '10 h', '5 days', '10d'
-- `mutatePayload` - a boolean that, if equal to true, enables direct modification of the payload by the `sign` method
+- `mutatePayload` - a boolean, if equal to true, enables direct modification of the payload by the `sign` method

 The **JWT** signing process is **reversible**.